 My Second Estradiol level at trigger: 6, 689

 WHOA!
 See that difference- my second IVF had 3x the amount of mature eggs!
 Now that 6,689 number is a little high, ideally they say the range should be 1,000-4,000.
+I did have a mild case of OHSS after retrieval.

 Fourth, Follicle Size